pagopa/winston-ts/README.md

 ### Logger params
 Each logger function support differents inputs:
 - string
-- tupla of 2 elements (a string and an unknow object)
+- tuple of 2 elements (a string and an unknown object)
 - a function with arity 1 and returning a string
-- a function with arity 1 and rutirning a tupla of 2 elements (a string and an unknown object)
+- a function with arity 1 and rutirning a tuple of 2 elements (a string and an unknown object)
 #### String input
 A logger with a `string` input, will direct used as message log. \
 The string will be provide to the transport as `message` parameter.